filecoin-project/lotus-docs/content/en/docs/nodes/switch-networks/index.md

 ---
-title: 'Lotus: switch networks'
+title: "Switch networks"
-description: This guide will show you how to switch between various Filecoin networks with Lotus, depending on your testing or development needs.
+description: "This guide will show you how to switch between various Filecoin networks with Lotus, depending on your testing or development needs."
-breadcrumb: Switch networks
+lead: "This guide will show you how to switch between various Filecoin networks with Lotus, depending on your testing or development needs."
+draft: false
+menu:
+    docs:
+        parent: "nodes"
+weight: 80
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 As we mentioned in the [installation guide](installation.md), Lotus is compiled to operate on a single network, and the information in the configuration folder corresponds to that network.

 + Local devnet - [You can run a local devnet](https://docs.filecoin.io/build/local-devnet/#manual-set-up)